rsethur/MLOps/setup/Prerequisites.md

 # Prerequisites

-1. __Check if ACI(Azure Container Instance) is registered in your subscription__: Try executing the command from the Cloud Shell in the portal.
+1. __Check if ACI(Azure Container Instance) and AKS (Azure Kubernetes Service) are registered in your subscription__: Try executing the command from the Cloud Shell in the portal.
 Instructions [here](https://docs.microsoft.com/en-us/azure/cloud-shell/quickstart).
     If you dont have access, ask your __admin__.

     `az provider show -n Microsoft.ContainerInstance -o table`

+    `az provider show -n Microsoft.ContainerService -o table`

-    if ACI is not registered, run the below command (you need to be the subscription owner in order to execute this command successfully)
+    if not registered, run the below command (you need to be the subscription owner in order to execute this command successfully)

     `az provider register -n Microsoft.ContainerInstance`

+    `az provider register -n Microsoft.ContainerService`

     If you dont have access, ask your __admin__.